-Whether hanging out around a campfire or taking a relaxing soak in a hot spring, we love pairing good beer with the great outdoors.
+Whether hanging out around a campfire or taking watching a good sunset, we love pairing good beer with the great outdoors.
 We find drinking local beer also enhances our appreciation of a location.
 The unique flavors connect with the beautiful vistas that often create lasting memories for us.
 And when the beer and the views are as good as they are in Mammoth, it’s hard not to want to enjoy both at the same time.

 Why an Insulated Growler?

 There are a lot of advantages to using an insulated growler, especially if you’re planning on enjoying your beer out in the wild.

 ‣ A growler offers you greater selection than just what’s available in a six-pack.
 For example, Mammoth Brewing Company has over a dozen unique styles on tap, but not all of them are available in cans.

 ‣ Using an insulated growler means the beer will stay cold without needing ice or a cooler.
 Just throw it in your backpack, hit one of the many trails, and enjoy an ice-cold summit beer.